elfmaister/EMM-Mapped/README.md

 #EMM-Mapped

-EMM-Mapped is a tool designed to enhance the spectating experience for EMM Hunted in Garry's Mod by providing an interactive, real-time player tracking system on the gm_bigcity map.
+EMM-Mapped is a tool designed to enhance the spectating experience for EMM in Garry's Mod by providing an interactive, real-time player tracking system on the gm_bigcity map.

 Features